 You have to be constantly on the hunt for new information while being three steps ahead of where you are on your own strategy.
 Then, you have to write it well enough so people will read.
 Research is the foundation of good long-form content – pepper your work with case studies, examples, and links.

-To stop people being overwhelmed by walls of text, you have to have structure.
-Line breaks, lists, headings, and sub-headings, images, and bold-face to highlight the key take-homes.
+Also an important note, always remember to add structure to your content by adding line breaks, lists, headings, and sub-headings, images, and bold-face to highlight the key take-homes.